KamReddy/KamReddy/README.md

 ### 🚀 About Me
 I am a 3rd-year **Computer Science** student passionate about building scalable software, solving complex algorithmic problems, and architecting clean, maintainable systems.
 With a solid foundation in data structures, system architecture, and full-stack development, I enjoy taking applications from concept and database design all the way to cloud deployment.

-- 🔭 **Currently focused on:** Full-Stack Development, Cloud Architecture, and RESTful APIs
+- 🔭 **Currently focused on:** Full-Stack Development, Database Management
 - 🎓 **Education:** B.S. in Computer Science (3rd Year)
 - 💼 **Looking for:** Software Engineering Internships & Co-op Opportunities
-- ⚡ **Fun Fact:** I love taking apart complex backend problems and writing clean code!
+- ⚡ **Fun Fact:** I love critical thinking and complex problem solving!

 ---